Communicating in any relationship is challenging, but marriage offers a special challenge because it is a constant requirement.

 Intentional Questions are open-ended and cannot be answered YES or NO.

-Intentional Questions often require some time and thought to answer.
+Intentional Questions may require some time and thought to answer.

 Intentional Questions deepen our understanding/appreciation for each other.